 "Let me give you an example.
 This afternoon I'll work with a group, a good bunch, and we'll do a short scene with silhouette puppets sitting down, and the phone will ring and they will go and answer the phone.
 My whole thing is showing the thought process.
 I want to see them hearing the phone, getting up very beautifully, and I want them to know who's at the end of the phone.
 It' all about performance".

-Barry Purves started as a theater actor, and turned quickly to animation.
+Barry Purves started as a theater actor and turned quickly to animation.
 But a theatrical convention has rather marked his work.
 "From Aristophanes' The Birds (the first play I studied) to my film Hamilton Mattress, there are always birds or bird masks in my films.
-In the end of the Screenplay: the two lovers turn into birds, in Rigoletto there is a visual hierarchy with bird masks.
+At the end of the 'Screenplay': the two lovers turn into birds, in 'Rigoletto', there is a visual hierarchy with bird masks.